Uberspace/lab/source/guide_contao.rst

 .. warning:: Your ``php`` command line processes might not be able to allocate enough memory to complete the expensive ``composer`` call.

 .. note:: The given Composer_ command always installs the latest stable release.
-If you want to install a particular version, you must specify the version in the command as well, e.g.: ``composer create-project contao/managed-edition <target> '42.23.*'``
+If you want to install a particular version, you must specify the version in the command as well, e.g.: ``composer create-project contao/managed-edition contao '42.23.*'``

   Composer_ will install all necessary dependencies Contao needs to run.
 This can take some time though.

-.. warning:: You have to replace the ``<target>`` parameter with a path to a folder where the Contao project files should be created.
-If the target folder does not exist yet, it will be created automatically.

 .. code-block:: console
  :emphasize-lines: 1,2

  [isabell@stardust ~]$ cd /var/www/virtual/$USER/
- [isabell@stardust isabell]$ composer create-project contao/managed-edition <target>
+ [isabell@stardust isabell]$ composer create-project contao/managed-edition contao
  Installing contao/managed-edition (42.23.1)
    - Installing contao/managed-edition (42.23.1): Downloading (100%)
- Created project in <target>
+ Created project in contao
  Loading composer repositories with package information Installing dependencies (including require-dev) from lock file [...]

  [isabell@stardust isabell]$

 Next, remove the unused :manual:`DocumentRoot <web-documentroot>` and create a new **symbolic link** to the Contao ``web/`` subdirectory.
-Again, replace ``<target>`` by the folder name where the Contao project files sit in.
+Again, replace ``contao`` by the folder name where the Contao project files sit in.

 .. code-block:: console
  :emphasize-lines: 1,3

  [isabell@stardust ~]$ cd /var/www/virtual/$USER/
- [isabell@stardust isabell]$ rm -f html/nocontent.html; rmdir html [isabell@stardust isabell]$ ln -s /var/www/virtual/$USER/<target>/web/ html
+ [isabell@stardust isabell]$ rm -f html/nocontent.html; rmdir html [isabell@stardust isabell]$ ln -s /var/www/virtual/$USER/contao/web/ html
  [isabell@stardust isabell]$